When Wordles collide: ‘Wordle!’ developer donates $50,000 after old app goes viral by accident

 “This is what I love to do — creating cool stuff,” Cravotta said.

-Cravotta was inspired by his role model of a dad, who has a background in sales.
+Cravotta’s career was inspired by his role model of a dad, who has a background in sales.
 Having grown up with social media, it wasn’t long before he found himself promoting products and showing companies how to gain traction online.
 But still, he felt something was missing.

 “I wanted to promote something that I built — something that was my own,” he said.
 “And so that’s kind of how I came to start developing my own products.
 And that led to me building websites that I could put ads on, and then eventually building apps that I could promote and, you know, earn revenue from.”